iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 </html>
 ```

-I would like to refer you to the [Drupal Symfony Mailer documentation pages](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) to which in due course I would like to contribute in a more general way with info that I have  drawn from the very particular way we have deployed Simplenews and Drupal's Symfony Mailer and our particular Dev "toolchain".
+I would like to refer you to the [Drupal Symfony Mailer documentation pages](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) to which in due course I would like to contribute in a more general way with info that I have  drawn from our very particular deployment of Simplenews and Drupal's Symfony Mailer and our particular Dev "toolchain".

 Drupal Symfony Mailer Policy markup
 -----------------------------------

-The purpose and functionality of Symfony Mailer's *Policy* markup and how they simplify templates?
+**TBD** *The purpose and functionality of Symfony Mailer's *Policy* markup and how they simplify templates?*

 As I mentioned before, it is necessary to import previously-used `swiftmail` config settings into Symfony Mailer as a step in its [installation](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) process.

-I haven't completely got my head around the thinking and practie behind what the  Drupal module `symfony_mailer` intends with its *Policies* which get created when you follow the installation instruction and import configuration data.
+I haven't completely got my head around the thinking and practice behind what the  Drupal module `symfony_mailer` intends with its *Policies* which get created when you follow the installation instructions and import configuration data.
 But some pretty clever analysis is going on.
-For example, since Symfony Mailer is concerned with all the component parts of a mail message (*Body, From, Subject* etc.) it creates *Policy* cofigurations for each of those components as they crop up in Simplenews configuration YAML.
+For example, since Symfony Mailer is concerned with all the component parts of a mail message (*Body, From, Subject* etc.) it creates *Policy* markup configurations for each of those components as they crop up in our existing Simplenews configuration YAML.

 In the example below see what Symfony Mailer has picked up from Simplenews during import:

 ```yaml
 # file symfony_mailer.mailer_policy.simplenews_newsletter.node.councillors.yml